Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 Agustus 2025 01.40.11 UTC
+- WIB: Sabtu, 9 Agustus 2025 02.22.48 UTC
-- WITA: Sabtu, 9 Agustus 2025 02.40.11 UTC
+- WITA: Sabtu, 9 Agustus 2025 03.22.48 UTC
-- WIT: Sabtu, 9 Agustus 2025 03.40.11 UTC
+- WIT: Sabtu, 9 Agustus 2025 04.22.48 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: success
+Kategori: inspirational